lyttelgeek/WidescreenDisplayPanels/README.md

 ## Unlocking

 All widescreen panels are unlocked alongside the vanilla display panel via circuit network research.
+They use the vanilla recipe multiplied by the panel's width.

 ## Notes